 Long daytime naps

 Fatigue and sleepiness are working against each other.
 With so much going on, your body can feel exhausted in the day and by the time evening comes your rhythm might be all out.
-Daytime naps are very tempting when you’re tired but try to keep them to a minimum.
+Daytime napping during pregnancy can be very tempting when you’re tired but try to keep them to a minimum.
 Try not to do lots of tiring chores at home, save your energy for gentle exercises and you may find yourself sleeping easier.

 Pregnancy insomnia is common and often caused by your hormones.
 It sometimes creeps up in the first trimester.
 If you’re up at night try and use the time to read a book (not screen-time as the lights affect your ability to sleep).
 You could also try pregnancy meditation techniques.
 Visit headspace for some help.